classgraph/classgraph/classgraph-vfs/README.md

     // ...
 Read from byteBuffer ...
 }
 ```

+The buffer can be the mapping itself, so it must not be read after the `Vfs` is closed, even while
+the wrapper is still open: the mapping is gone by then, and reading it throws
+`IllegalStateException`.
+That is the one place in this API where closing during a read is not
+reported as an `IOException`, because nothing sits between a raw `ByteBuffer` and the caller to
+translate the failure.

 `entry.load()` and `entry.loadAsString()` copy the content into a `byte[]` and a UTF-8 `String`
 respectively.
 There is nothing to close, and the result stays valid after the `Vfs` is closed: